StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Other requirements

 * Use input validations for each input.
 * Use migrations in order to create the database.
+X